Stefanowski concedes race to Lamont: ‘He won fair and square’

 “It was a straight-up election.
 There were some minor things, but it was a straight-up election,” Stefanowski said.
 “He won fair and square.”

 Stefanowski made his comments on the air shortly before 9 a.m.
 His campaign issued a formal statement about 20 minutes later.

 In an emailed statement, Lamont said, “Earlier this morning, I received a call from Bob Stefanowski.
 After a long campaign, he could not have been more gracious, and I could not be more appreciative.
 I look forward to working with him, because we all need to come together – regardless of party – to solve our state’s biggest challenges.

 “I’m humbled and I want every resident to know how grateful I am for this extraordinary honor.
 I will work every day – honestly and thoughtfully – to move this state forward and be a champion for Connecticut.”

-Without either of the candidates making an appearance, the gubernatorial campaigns sent their supporters to bed at 1:30 a.m. with Stefanowski holding a two-percentage point point with about 75 percent of the state’s 715 precincts reporting.
+Without either of the candidates making an appearance, the gubernatorial campaigns sent their supporters to bed at 1:30 a.m. with Stefanowski holding a two-percentage point lead with about 75 percent of the state’s 715 precincts reporting.

-High turnouts in struggling cities and well-to-do suburbs that rejected Donald J. Trump in 2016 buoyed Democrats, who correctly saw the fruits of progressive organizing since the election of a polarizing president.
+High turnouts in struggling cities and the well-to-do suburbs that rejected Donald J. Trump in 2016 buoyed Democrats, who correctly saw the fruits of progressive organizing since the election of a polarizing president.
 But officials in both parties struggled to analyze an apparent disconnect between the top and bottom of their tickets.

 Results came in slowly, a result at least partly attributed to wet ballots that clogged optical scanners.
 Officials said some voters, wet from torrential rains, inadvertently dampened ballots as they filled them.